Victim-Offender Restitution Program (VORS)

 Youth Art

 As a part of this program, some responsible youth are asked to create art.
-This painting (to the left) was created as a part of the a VORS restitution agreement.
+This painting (to the left) was created as a part of a VORS restitution agreement.
 Youth can also choose to create music, write song lyrics, or draw.